ashnur/rationals/README.md

 **You can use it with browserify in the browser**
-To be honest, you can use it without browserify too, it's just a module, but does not uses any kind of external libraries or modules.
-But browserify is awesome, so use it.
+To be honest, you can use it without browserify too, it's just a module, but does not uses any kind of external libraries or modules. but browserify is awesome, so use it.